Rockwood Park (Saint John, New Brunswick)

-It is located in the eastern area of the North End and is one of Canada and New Brunswick's largest urban parks.
-It is also a Stonehammer Geopark site.
+It is located in the eastern area of the North End and is one of Canada's largest urban parks.
+It is also park of the UNESCO Stonehammer Geopark.

 The park is open from dawn until dusk and has free parking.
 Visitors can enter and exit from either the Lake Drive at Lily Lake or Hawthorne Avenue Extension at Fisher Lakes.
 Paved pathways connect to amenities such as the Interpretation Centre, the Kiwanis Play Park, and the Bark Park.